Restructuring can be one of the most uncomfortable HR processes, but it’s also one of the most straightforward, if you do it well.

 Allow employees time to go through the information and prepare a response.

-Anything up to 2 weeks is considered reasonable, but it all depends on the scale of the changes.
+Anything up to 2 weeks is considered reasonable, but it all depends on the scale of the changes and how urgently the business needs to make them.

 We recommend giving 2 working days (e.g. first meeting Monday morning, second meeting Wednesday morning) as a starter, but if any employees ask for more time, it’s best to give it to them.